Fiyingithub/Github-clone/README.md

 ## Technologies Used

-- React 18
+- Reactjs
-- React Router v6 for routing
+- React-Router-dom for routing
 - Octokit REST for GitHub API integration
 - Tailwind CSS for styling
 - React Hooks for state management